launchableinc/hands-on-lab/HANDSON2.md

 git commit -m 'test launchable'
 ```

-That’s it for preparation.

-Next, create a build just like you did before:
+Next, record a new build for this change, just like before:

 ```
 $ LAUNCHABLE_TOKEN=<LAUNCHABLE TOKEN> launchable record build --name pts